 What’s new ?

-- Recording of « The Awiss Dance » – Opus 13A – for Solo Bass Flute, with Flutist Dustin white
+- Release of « The Awiss Dance » – Opus 13A – for Solo Bass Flute, with Flutist Dustin White

 This book is a collection of the most famous Arabic folk songs, chosen from all the Arabic region, including tunes from Lebanon, Egypt, Syria, Palestine, Algeria, Tunisia, Irak and more, arranged for solo piano by the Lebanese pianist and composer Wajdi Abou Diab.